 Like all animals, birds have 3 basic requirements for living: food, water, and shelter.
-Whether you have a large yard or a small urban area, you can make your yard more bird-friendly by making sure you have these three elements.
+Whether you have a large yard or a small urban area, you can make your space more bird-friendly by making sure you have these three elements.

 Step 1: Evaluate Your Real Estate

 Drawing or sketching a map of your property is a helpful first step.
 If you outline your property, home, vegetation, feeders, etc., you’ll have a visual starting point to help you plan your bird-friendly habitat.

 Step 2: Think Variety